-Drawing up a list of 10 things to see in Dubai is an arduous task because this dynamic city is constantly on the move, avowedly projected towards the future.
+Drawing up a list of things to do in Dubai is an arduous task because this dynamic city is constantly on the move, avowedly projected towards the future.
 At the time of writing, numerous construction sites are at work to complete colossal new works that will add to the astonishing attractions of this metropolis devoted to luxury, excess and the incredible.

 In a constantly changing cityscape, however, one can recognise certain buildings that have become symbols of the city: they are masterpieces of contemporary architecture with stratospheric costs.
 And not far from the VIP hotels, the billionaire yacht marina, the world’s largest shopping centres and exclusive towers, one can discover corners where Dubai’s past resurfaces.